apache/incubator-weex-site/source/guide/index.md

 > Vue.js and Rax are already integrated into Weex SDK, you don't need to require them manually.

-However, Vue and Rax are not the only options, it's possible to integrate other your favorite front-end framework into Weex.
-There is a document _[Extend JS Framework](./extend-js-framework.html)_ that describes how to implement it, but the process is still very complicated and tricky.
-To achieve it, you need to understand many underlying details about the js-native bridge and native render engines.
+However, Vue and Rax are not the only options.
+It is entirely possible to integrate your favorite front-end framework into Weex!
+There is a document _[Extend JS Framework](./extend-js-framework.html)_ that describes how to integrate a different front-end framework, the process, however, is still complicated and tricky.
+You need to understand many underlying details about the js-native bridge and native render engines in order to successfully integrate an alternate front-end framework.

-You can read _[Front-End Frameworks](./front-end-frameworks.html)_ to learn more details.
+You can read _[Front-End Frameworks](./front-end-frameworks.html)_ for more details.

 ## Create Your Own App

-> The following steps assume you have already known the foundational knowledge of Node.js and npm.
-If you are not familiar with them, you can visit [https://docs.npmjs.com/](https://docs.npmjs.com/) to learn more about npm.
+> The following steps assume basic knowledge of Node.js and npm.
+If you are not familiar with them, you can visit [https://docs.npmjs.com/](https://docs.npmjs.com/) to learn more about npm, and [https://nodejs.org/en/docs/](https://nodejs.org/en/docs/) to learn more about Node.js.

-Weex provide a command line tool, the [weex-toolkit](/tools/toolkit.html), to help developers to get start easily.
-It can help you to create a starter project, setup iOS and Android development environments, debug, install plugins and so on.
+Weex provides a command line tool, the [weex-toolkit](/tools/toolkit.html), to help developers get start easily.
+The CLI can help you create a starter project, setup iOS and Android development environments, debug, install plugins, and so on.

 Currently, the `weex-toolkit` only supports the creation of Vue.js project.
-The `rax-cli` maybe helpful if you want to use Rax.
+The `rax-cli` may be helpful if you want to use Rax.
 Please visit [Rax's official website](https://alibaba.github.io/rax/) for more details.

 ### Set up